Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-The semi-implicit scheme~\eqref{eq:numsch} is efficient to avoid oscillations on the numerical solution but it is not conservative.
-It has to be avoided if we want to solve Equation~\eqref{eq:temporel} for any time.
-Here we are only interested in the steady state of Equation~\eqref{eq:normalized}, so the non conservativity does not matter because the steady state is the same for an implicit or an explicit scheme.
+The semi-implicit scheme~\eqref{eq:numsch} is efficient to avoid oscillations on the numerical solution, but it is not conservative.
+This scheme has to be avoided if we want to solve Equation~\eqref{eq:temporel} for any time.
+Here we are only interested in the steady state of Equation~\eqref{eq:normalized}, so non-conservation does not matter, because the steady state is the same for an implicit or an explicit scheme.

 \